sudhanlee/HAND-CRICKET/README.md

 # Python_Cricket
-This contain Python source code for the game 'HAND CRICKET' This cod ecan be modified according to the user's wish ThankYou!
+This contain Python source code for the game 'HAND CRICKET' This code can be modified according to the user's wish ThankYou!